 Top 10 countries that generated most e-waste

 Here is a visual image of the above table that shows the amount of e-waste generated by countries in 2022 –

 Importance of Recycling Technological Waste

 The number of technological waste has risen exponentially.
 Previously we didn’t have much technology, but now it is everywhere.
 The more technology we use, the more waste is generated.
 It was comparatively easier to manage technological waste in the past.
 We had limited technology and once it reached its end of life, it was discarded.
 But, nowadays, the technology is discarded in a couple of months.
 How often do you change your smartphone?
 Most of them do it in 12 to 18 months.

 There are so many brands launching smart devices every month that people are tempted to let go of their current technology and purchase the latest ones.
 The older versions become obsolete as new technology is launched with additional features.
 The best part about recycled products is that they use less energy and create less pollution.
 With the help of recycling, we are also able to recycle natural resources such as aluminum, copper, and silver.

 The Recycling centers are set up in multiple locations to prevent technological waste to be disposed of in landfills.
 These centers have advanced technology that makes the recycling process simpler.
 The technicians recycling the technological waste have specialized skills that they use to create new products.
-Here are a few things that you can do to discard the technological waste properly.
+Here are 3 things that you can do to discard the technological waste properly –

 We have already discussed what harm technological waste can cause if they are discarded at landfills.
 By keeping the waste out of landfills, you can protect your environment and prevent pollution.